 The superstructure is in fair condition.
 The floorbeams and stringers typically exhibit 1/8" material loss at the bottom flange and base of web.
 Several stringers exhibit minor impact damage.
 Stringer S9 at panel point L10 is bent up to 5" to the south due to impact damage, and the 3rd riser beam from the west exhibits a full length cracked weld at the east side with 3 of 4 missing connection bolts.
 There are numerous small holes throughout the stringers and the floorbeams (more prevalent at connection locations).
 Impact damage is present at the lower chord in several locations throughout the north and south trusses in Span 2.
 The upper chord eyebars are loose at both the north and south trusses at members U11U10' and U11U10.
 These eyebars move up to 1/16" under live load at panel point U11.
-During temperatures greater than 100 degrees, the north truss upper chord member U10'U11 exhibits bowing of up to 5 \(^{1}4\)" to the south.
+During temperatures greater than 100 degrees, the north truss upper chord member U10'U11 exhibits bowing of up to 5 1⁄2" to the south.
 This bowing appears to be a result of thermal expansion of the bridge and is exaggerated due to possible corrosion at the pin nuts not allowing the eyebar movement to take place.
+Several stringers on the east side FB10' have gaps between the bottom flange and bearing.
 Damaged conduits were noted at several locations above and below the sidewalks.